 Here’s the sign-up screen for a restaurant app.
 It features buttons of three different types: the core CTA is presented with the filled button that offers the most popular and easy way to sign up quickly; the ghost button offers access to less popular option; the text button is integrated into the next line as an answer to a question and marked with color.
 Such an approach helps to build a solid visual hierarchy of the buttons on the screen.

 Floating Action Button (FAB)

 In Material Design, the floating action button (FAB in short) is the button that presents the primary action on the app screen.
 Typically, it’s a round icon button elevated above other page content.
 This button usually gives instant access to essential or popular actions users do with the app.
 Depending on the design and information architecture of the mobile application, FAB can:

-- perform a typical core action (open the screen of new email, open the screen of adding the photo or video content, search the needed content in the gallery, etc.)
+- perform a typical core action (open the screen of a new email, open the screen for adding the photo or video content, search for the needed content in the gallery, etc.)

 - show additional actions

 - transform into other UI elements.

 The position of FAB on the screen is usually determined by the factor of high visibility and may vary according to the general design concept of the app screens.
 The rule of thumb is to use only one FAB per screen, not more, to avoid loss in concentration.

 Here’s a flow of interactions for travelers’ diary applying the bottom app bar, overlapping FAB, and woven image list.

 Factors of Effective Button Design